Entries are now being accepted for the 2027 Awards

-Organizers of this year's gala hope to livestream the awards presentation on Facebook, commencing at approximately 5:00 pm Central Time at facebook.com/NextGenerationIndieBookAwards.
-Videos of the 2021 and 2022 events have been viewed more than 100,000 times.
+Entering its 20th year, the awards honor outstanding independently published books in over 80 categories.
+Organizers of this year's gala hope to livestream the awards presentation on Facebook, commencing at approximately 5:00 pm CT at facebook.com/NextGenerationIndieBookAwards.
+Videos of the 2024 and 2025 events have been viewed more than 100,000 times.

-2023 is the 16th year of the largest international book awards program.
-This year's Platinum Sponsor is FabJob, a leading publisher of dream career guides with over half a million satisfied customers over 6 continents.
-IAP Career College, which offers online certificate courses in more than 100 career fields including book editing and book publishing, returns as a Gold Sponsor of this year's awards.
+This year's Platinum Sponsor is FabJob.com, a leading publisher of dream career guides with over half a million satisfied customers across 6 continents.
+IAP Career College (iapcollege.com), which offers online certificate courses in more than 100 career fields including book editing and book publishing, returns as a Gold Sponsor of this year's awards.

-The Next Generation Indie Book Awards are judged by leaders of the indie book publishing industry, including many with long careers at major publishing houses.
-Their love of a great read and experience in the publishing arena identify books deserving a wider audience.
+The Next Generation Indie Book Awards are judged by leaders in the indie publishing industry, many of whom have had long careers at major publishing houses.
+Drawing on their deep experience and love of great storytelling, they recognize books that deserve a wider audience.

 Independent book publishing companies are independent of the major conglomerates dominating the book publishing industry.
 Indies include small presses, larger independent publishers, university presses, e-book publishers, and self-published authors.